 Although we do discuss and process our experience verbally, there’s a wealth of knowledge under our words and logic.
-Our sessions require us to get out of our heads (thankfully) and reconnect in real time with our real selves (gratefully!) through movement.
+Our sessions require us to get out of our heads (thankfully) and reconnect in real time with our wise, animal selves (gratefully!) through movement.

 It’s a skill to be present in our bodies – one that can be learned and strengthened.